Villager and Rabbit Peaks – Peak #28 – Steep Desert Ridge with a View

 My pace started to slow down and I took more frequent breaks when I finally stopped for lunch.
 About an hour after lunch, I could feel the effects of the food and I got my second wind, making my way up and over the many knobs on the way to Villager Peak.

-Sunset behind the Villager Peak cairn
+Sunset over the Villager Peak cairn

 When I reached the campsite.
 I was pretty tired.
 The extra weight of the pack, the tremendous elevation gain, and the constant vigilance while looking for the trail had worn me out.

-We had a great time socializing at the campsite and watched as an amazing orange moon rose over the Salton Sea, but when it was time for sleep, we all enthusiastically dove into our sleeping bags.
 When I woke up in the morning, my pack was completely covered in frost.
 It was hard to get out of my warm sleeping bag, but I was encouraged by the lure of Rabbit Peak.
-And Joe’s persistence.
+And Joe's robust persistence.

 Frosty backpack on Villager Peak

-Moon in the Sunrise on the way to Rabbit Peak
+Moon in the sunrise on the way to Rabbit Peak

-Sunrise over Salton Sea on the way to Rabbit Peak
+Moon in the sunrise on the way to Rabbit Peak

 Toro Peak on the way to Rabbit Peak

 Several hours later, a small group of us made it back to Villager Peak and quickly packed our camp up and headed back down the mountain.
 The good news is that our packs were lighter due to having drank a lot of our water.
 The bad news was that we drank a lot of our water.
-All three of us thought we had more water than we had.
-We decided to ration our water and a couple of us scooped up some snow into our water bottles as an emergency supply.
-One of us had a water cache many miles down the mountain, but the PD and I had to watch our intake.

 Snow on Rabbit Peak